SushiMista/furfeel-capstone/docs/09 Database Schema.md

 **Dog ↔ clinic linkage:** `owner_user_id` = who owns the dog; `clinic_id` = which clinic monitors it (nullable).
 A clinic's dashboard board = all dogs where `clinic_id` = that clinic.
 So an owner-created dog only appears on a clinic board once `clinic_id` is set (owner selects a clinic at Pet Creation / Device Pairing, or Admin assigns). `clinic_id = null` = home-only.
 Many dogs per clinic is the normal case.
 (A future `enrollments` table could model repeated boarding visits; MVP uses a single `clinic_id`.)

 ### dog_baselines
 Per-dog resting reference values used by the classifier.
 Optional; classifier falls back to global defaults (see `08 AI Classification Pipeline`).
+Also carries this dog's **classifier threshold overrides**, editable by clinic staff from the dashboard's Dog detail → Thresholds tab (`ThresholdEditor`) — see [[05 Veterinary Dashboard Design]] and ADR-015/ADR-016 in [[02 Architecture Decisions]].
+Every override column is nullable; `null` means "use the clinic-wide default from `packages/shared/classifier_config.json`".

 | column | type | constraints |
 |---|---|---|